-I would like to know why moms are hard-wired to feel guilty toward their littles.
+I would like to know why moms are hard-wired to feel guilty about their littles: homeschool mom guilt.

 We never do enough.

-No matter the healthy meals we prepare, no matter the oodles of bedtime stories we read, or the time we spend planning their educations, we know we haven’t done it right enough, long enough, well enough, because they can’t get enough.
+No matter the healthy meals we prepare, no matter the oodles of bedtime stories we read, or the time we spend planning their educations, we know we haven’t done it right enough, long enough, well enough, because our kids can’t get enough.

 I certainly don’t have enough time to perfect my patience…only thirteen years left for practice, and though I’ve come far, I’ve got a long way to go.